BetaNYC

 About

-We believe that government information should be accessible and easily understandable.
-Since the passage of NYC’s open data law, we have worked with a number of partners to make tutorials, tools, and classes.
-In partnership with Manhattan Borough President Gale A. Brewer, the author of NYC’s open data law, our Civic Innovation Lab and Fellows Program has developed a number of interlocking workshops and tools to demystify data and turn it into action.
+We believe that information about the public realm should be accessible and easily understandable.
+Since the passage of NYC’s open data law, we have collaborated with several partners to develop tutorials, tools, and classes.
+Stemming from a partnership with then Manhattan Borough President Gale A. Brewer, also the author of NYC’s open data law, our Civic Innovation Lab and Fellow Programs have developed a number of interlocking workshops and tools to demystify data and turn it into action.

 THIS IS OUR DATA.
 THIS IS HOW YOU USE IT.